cheddar-me/active_storage_encryption/README.md

   * `x-amz-server-side-encryption-customer-key`
   * `x-amz-server-side-encryption-customer-key-MD5`

+While S3 allows the `x-amz-server-side-encryption-customer-key-MD5` to be added to the signed URL for PUT, the value of that header gets removed from the signature due to the process called "hoisting" - which occurs during the signing of the URL.
+So your client _may_ override the encryption key you give it forcibly, by replacing the `x-amz-server-side-encryption-customer-key` and `x-amz-server-side-encryption-customer-key-MD5`.
+This can produce Blobs encrypted with a key you do not have.
+If you want to exclude the possibility of this, you need to perform an integrity check on your uploads.
+The integrity check will fail if the encryption key has been overridden in this manner, and you can then destroy the Blob.
+This problem has been reported to AWS.

 ### EncryptedDiskSevice - Filesystem

 Can be used instead of the cloud services in development, or on the server if desired.
 The service will use AES-256-GCM encryption, with a way to switch to a different/more modern encryption scheme in the future.